 Both the SEEA Central Framework and the SNA recognize the change in the value of natural resources that can be attributed to depletion.
 In the SNA, the value of depletion is shown in the other changes in the volume of assets account alongside flows such as catastrophic losses and uncompensated seizures.
 Thus, it is not recognized as a cost against the income earned by enterprises extracting natural resources.
 In the SEEA Central Framework, the value of depletion of is considered to be a cost against income and hence, in the sequence of economic accounts, depletion adjusted balancing items and aggregates are defined which deduct depletion from the measures of value added, income and savings.
 The depletion deduction is made in addition to the deduction of CFC for the cost of using fixed assets which is already deducted from measures of value added, income and saving in the SNA.
-Depending on the arrangements underpinning the ownership of specific natural resource, this differing treatment of depletion in SEEA Central Framework may require additional entries in the sequence of economic accounts at an institutional sector level.
+Depending on the arrangements underpinning the ownership of specific natural resource, this differing treatment of depletion in SEEA Central Framework may require additional entries in the sequence of economic accounts accounts at an institutional sector level.

-2.8 Towards Implementation of Natural Resource Accounting (NRA)/SEEA in India undertaken by The Energy and Resources Institute (TERI), Delhi.
+2.8 Towards Implementation of Natural Resource Accounting (NRA)/SEEA in India

+As per the recommendations of a Technical Working Group on NRA constituted by CSO, a pilot project on NRA in the State of Goa was initiated during 1999-2000 which was undertaken by The Energy and Resources Institute (TERI), Delhi.
 The findings of the study generated a lot of discussion among the academics as well as the National Statistical Commission.
-In order to develop sector-specific but uniform methodologies for resource accounting, the Ministry of Statistics and Programme Implementation (MOSPI) commissioned a set of studies on land, forests, air, water, and sub-soil resources in eight Indian states.
+In order to develop sector-wise uniform methodology for NRA, the MOSPI commissioned eight studies to specialized institutes.
+These studies covered the sectors viz. land, forests, air, water and mines in eight states.